TNRPersiansAZ, Mesa, Arizona selling quality, CFA-Registered purebred Persian kittens.

 - Hair balls or fur balls: Persian cats also development hair balls as a result of having long coats and daily self-grooming.
 Some cats, even shorthairs, just seem to have tender tummies, and when too much hair collects in the stomach rather than passing out through the gut, it irritates the stomach lining and the cat has a hairball coming back out through the mouth onto the floor instead of out the rear-end into the litter box.
 Do you know the correct medical term for this?
 It is "trichobezoar."
 There are several different kind of hairball remedies that you can purchase over the counter at any pet store to help remedy this.
 If you find your cat starting to throw up hair balls constantly and daily, then you probably will need to purchase some of this medication.
 They actually love it, and when given consistently, approximately one or two times a week, it can actually stop the hairballs.

 - Cost: Persian cats can be very expensive!
-A typical breeder can charge up to $800 and more for a healthy Persian kitten.
+A typical breeder can charge up to $2000 or more for a healthy Persian kitten.
+Our prices are very reasonable.

 - Bathing: Ideally, Persians require monthly baths.
 In some cases, a degreaser is used.
 There are apparently some people using baby powders to take away oils and untangle knots.
 When shampooing your Persian kitten, use a regular pet shampoo, not a human shampoo, and be sure to use a shampoo with conditioner.
 It makes combing the fur later a bit easier and the soap is rinsed somewhat easier.
 I have found that these beautiful cats need help in keeping their fur clean, so bathing actually is a must and sometimes more than monthly is required.
 It depends on the cat.
 Be sure to buy the appropriate combs for grooming a Persian kitten.
 A pet store can help you with determining the appropriate comb or brush.